marckatzenmaier/ADL4CV_Project/readme.md

-In order to reproduce our results, one can find two kinds of executable scripts visualize_*.py and train_*.py
+In order to reproduce our results, one can find two kinds of executable scripts visualize_*.py and train_*.py or (pretrain_*)

 For both kinds of scripts the data is needed to get it download the from here: https://motchallenge.net/data/MOT17.zip extract it and copy all folders with the from MOT17-**-SDP into the './dataset_utils/datasets/MOT17' Folder

-For running the train_yolo.py, visualize_yolo.py, visualize_yolo_lstm.py pretrained models are needed which can be found https://drive.google.com/drive/folders/1fv6HbPDP1nclEOLRm6mDg_siSypyJNJ8?usp=sharing and should be copied into the './models' folder in order to run the visualize scripts out of the box
+For running the train_yolo.py, visualize_yolo.py, visualize_yolo_lstm.py etc. pretrained models are needed which can be found https://drive.google.com/drive/folders/1fv6HbPDP1nclEOLRm6mDg_siSypyJNJ8?usp=sharing and should be copied into the './models' folder in order to run the visualize scripts out of the box